Dearly Beloved — Excerpt

 BANBERRY

 The cheek!
 Now I shall turn mauve.
 Where is this wine?
-There’s nothing worse than a desiccated nimbus; a wadded clod shouldn't float but to the bin, our common end—we could make a race of it and canonize the winner.
+There’s nothing worse than a desiccated nimbus; a cloded wad shouldn’t float but to the bin, our common end—we could make a race of it, and canonize the winner.

 Osfero enters with wine and serves the guests.

-Count Osfero!
-Pattering with our common purpose.
-You’ve yet to press yourself into a volume?
-Cheers to the multi-married!
-You still have yards of flesh to catch me.
-You take your obsessions like courses, Roderick, while I’m emulous of a harem.
+Count Osfero! yet to press yourself into a page?—Cheers to the multi-married!
+You still have yards of flesh to catch me, taking years to finish a dish while I sit at the buffet.

 SILVUS